Absotively/anr-collection-plan/docs/stage-2.md

 ## Notes

-You’ll have to proxy or borrow Plascrete Carapace.
+You'll have to proxy or borrow Plascrete Carapace.

 These decks are from [Run Last Click Episode 63: One Core Une Fois](http://runlastclick.blogspot.ca/2016/08/episode-63-one-core-une-fois.html).
 This episode of Run Last Click featured decks designed for limited collections.
 The description of the Corp deck starts at 11:02.
 The description of the Runner deck starts at 18:46.
-You may also want to listen to the episode’s introduction.
+You may also want to listen to the episode's introduction.